-Banks have a huge advantage on the job market.
-Many people want to work there, especially as tellers and bankers.
-Therefor, the bank managers have a possibility to choose anyone they want for their team.
-They hunt for talents, they hire people who are able to sell themselves in an interview.
+Many people want to work in banks, especially as tellers and personal bankers.
+It gives the bank managers a great advantage, since they can choose anyone for their team.
+They hunt for talents, they hire people who can sell themselves in an interview.
 Will it be you?
 Let’s see if you can answer the following questions:

 - Why do you want to become a bank teller?